mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *QueriesItem) SetTags(v []string)
 ```

-SetTags gets a reference to the given datadog.Nullable\[\]string and assigns it to the Tags field.
+SetTags gets a reference to the given common.Nullable\[\]string and assigns it to the Tags field.

 <a name="QueriesItem.SetTagsNil"></a>
 ### func \(\*QueriesItem\) [SetTagsNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_queries_items.go#L379>)